mlockett/ApexLogger/README.md

 Added a Short Message field to the AppLog object to enable better manipulation with SOQL.
 The new field simply contains the first 255 characters of the Message.

+Include an "Invocable" method enabling log writing from ProcessBuilders

 ## Usage
 ### Using static methods